Perform custom processing on CloudFormation templates with template macros - AWS CloudFormation

 • Any processed template snippets must pass validation checks for a create stack, update stack, create stack set, or update stack set operation.

-• AWS CloudFormation resolves macros first, and then processes the template.
+• CloudFormation resolves macros first, and then processes the template.
 The resulting template must be valid JSON and must not exceed the template size limit.

 • Because of the order in which CloudFormation processes elements in a template, a macro can't include modules in the processed template content it returns to CloudFormation.
 For more information about modules, see Developing modules in the CloudFormation CLI User Guide.

-• When using the update rollback feature, AWS CloudFormation uses a copy of the original template.
+• When using the update rollback feature, CloudFormation uses a copy of the original template.
 It rolls back to the original template even if the included snippet was changed.

 • The Fn::ImportValue intrinsic function isn't currently supported in macros.